melih-damar/ose-template-course-project/README.md

 * independent contribution, e.g. additional external evidence, robustness checks, visualization

 There might be good reason to deviate from this structure.
 If so, please simply document your reasoning and go ahead.
+Please use the opportunity to review other student projects for some inspirations as well.

 ## Frequently asked questions and answers